cgat-developers/ruffus/doc/tutorials/simple_tutorial/step2_files.rst

             Completed Task = second_task

-    The 2nd job is up to date and will be skipped.
+    Note that the other was up to date and skipped accordingly.